Faith-based organizations: Protocols for returning to operation

 - Remove non-essential communal items, such as pamphlets and magazines.

-- Places of worship are encouraged to continue hosting services and faith-based activities online or through creative mechanisms such as drive-in services.
+- Places of worship are encouraged to continue hosting services and faith-based activities online or through creative mechanisms.
 Identify ways to support those at high-risk of complications due to COVID-19, including the elderly and those with underlying health conditions.

 - Reducing attendance can be facilitated by: